Manish Pandey

 Manish Krishnanand Pandey (/hi/; born 10 September 1989) is an Indian cricketer.
 He is a right-handed top-order batsman representing, Karnataka in domestic cricket and Kolkata Knight Riders in the Indian Premier League (IPL).
-He became the first Indian player to score a century in the IPL in the 2009 Indian Premier League, playing for his former team Royal Challengers Bengaluru.
+He became the first Indian player to score a century in the IPL in the 2009 season, playing for his former team Royal Challengers Bengaluru.
 He was a part of the Indian squad which won the 2018 Asia Cup and won the 2014 and 2024 IPL titles with KKR.

 Life and early career

 Pandey was born in Nainital, Uttarakhand, but moved to Bangalore at the age of 15 with his family.
 His father was in the Indian Army.
 He did his schooling in Kendriya Vidyalaya and later joined the Karnataka State Cricket Association.
 His sister, Anita Pandey is also a former cricketer who represented Karnataka.
 He was a member of the victorious Indian team in the 2008 Under-19 World Cup held in Malaysia.